 How to clean a washing machine

-No wonder they can soon become a bit grubby and (dare we say) smelly.
-So, if you’ve got a smelly washing machine, or it’s just looking a bit grimy, read on to find out how to clean it.
+No wonder they can soon become a bit grubby and even start to smell bad.
+So, if you’ve got a smelly washing machine or it’s just looking a bit grimy, read on to find out how to get it clean.

 Before you start

-Before you restore your machine to its former glory, it’s important to read the instruction booklet, because:
+Before you restore your machine to its former glory, it’s important to read the instruction booklet hat cam with your washing machine, because:

-- Cleaning or de-scaling products are advised against by some manufacturers
+- Cleaning or de-scaling products are advised against by some manufacturers, so it's wise to check.

-Here’s how to keep your newly clean machine tip-top between deep cleans…
+Got it clean?
+Here’s how to keep your newly clean machine tip-top…

 - Leave the door open between washes to keep it smelling fresh

-- Run the empty hot wash once a month
+- Run the empty machine on a hot wash once a month

 - Reduce limescale build-up with the right detergent